ZennerIoT/element-parsers/README.md

 ### ZENNER Multiparser (EDC, EHKV, PDC and WMZ)

+* 2022-11-25: Renaming display names for the return temperature fields.
 * 2022-11-18: Renaming fields for SP5/6 from daily_*/monthly_* to just * (e.g. heating instead of daily_heating)
 * 2022-11-03: Added row diagnostic_seconds.
 Removed changeable units from fields() definition.
 * 2022-08-24: Fixed calculation of average values in SP0 packets.